TheSoggyMoose/PSAppDeployToolkit-WASGuide/README.md

 app.

-You have 2 options to choose from, **Use a custom detection script┬á**or **Manually configure detection rules.┬á**This guide will cover using custom rules.
+You have 2 options to choose from, **Use a custom detection script** or **Manually configure detection rules.** This guide will cover using custom rules.
 If you are knowledgeable with scripting, you can create your own detection script and upload that rather than using rules.

 Click **+ Add** to create your rule.
-There are 3 rule types you can create:┬á
+There are 3 rule types you can
+create:

 -   MSI
 -   File